 Delivery in minutes, not hours.
 Alerts arrive via Slack, email, or the Region Alert dashboard within minutes of detection.
 Your team gets the intelligence at step 1 of the cascade, not step 6.

-Starting at $499/month.
+Engagement-based pricing.
 Enterprise competitors charge $50,000-$500,000 per year and still miss the local-language layer.
-Region Alert delivers multilingual threat intelligence from $6,000/year.
+Region Alert delivers multilingual threat intelligence as an engagement scoped to your operation, not a six-figure platform contract.

 Local language intelligence is not a niche capability.
 It is the foundation of effective security operations in non-Western markets.
 Without it, you are operating with a half-day blind spot, at minimum.
 With it, you see what locals see, when they see it.